 - Rhabdomyo-sarcoma: sarcoma originating from skeletal muscle.

 - Snyovial-sarcoma: sarcoma originating from connective tissue lining the cavities of joints and tendon sheaths..

 What Are Soft-Tissue Sarcomas in Dogs?

 You may have never heard about soft-tissue sarcomas in dogs until your vet pronounces these words.
 Whether your vet suspects or confirms a soft-tissue sarcoma, you will likely feel confused and have many questions.
 This is normal.
 A great amount of dog owners aren't aware of the many conditions dogs are subjected to, and vet visits often don't leave much time for questions, so it's quite common to resort to Mr. Google to learn more.
 And you can learn a lot more as long as reputable websites are used for your research.
-Learning more about dog conditions is very helpful, so you know what to expect and you know what follow-up questions to ask at your next appointment.
-This article is a sum of my research conducted on this topic, the hyperlinks bring to websites that expand on the subject.
+Learning more about dog conditions is very helpful, so you know what to expect and know what follow-up questions to ask at your next appointment.
+This article is the sum of my research conducted on this topic.
+The hyperlinks in here will bring you to websites that will expand on the subject.

 In dogs, sarcomas account for about 15 percent of all the skin tumors affecting dogs according to Veterinary Cancer.
 They are commonly found in middle-aged dogs as solitary masses that go ignored for a long period of time, but some can grow quickly.
 Large dog breeds are commonly predisposed and male dogs appear to be more likely to get them.